South American Championships (tennis): South American Championships (teams)

+Seniors

 The South American Championships organised by the South American Tennis Confederation is made up of all ten South American Tennis Associations.
 The senior men's team event is called the Mitre Cup that was founded in 1921 and was held in Argentine Tennis Team and won by Argentina.
 The senior women's team event known as Osario Cup was first held in 1957 in Santiago, Chile and was won by Chilean Tennis Team.